develffn/FundX-KB/connections/connection-to-rithmic.md

 ![Enter login data for connection to Rithmic](../.gitbook/assets/rithmic-connection.png)

 {% hint style="info" %}
 Starting from May 1, the [CME exchange сhanged the rules for determining a professional market participant](http://yyy3.rithmic.com/?p=1069), and as a result, increased the fee for the market data.
-In order to correctly define the professional participant, Ritmic has changed the connection parameters in their platform, as well as in API for platforms such as Quantower.
+In order to correctly define the professional participant, Ritmic has changed the connection parameters in their platform, as well as in API for platforms such as FundX.

-To avoid additional fees for subscription to market data, a trader needs to login through the R Trader Pro platform and activate the setting in Quantower, which is called **Use RTrader**.
+To avoid additional fees for subscription to market data, a trader needs to login through the R Trader Pro platform and activate the setting in FundX, which is called **Use RTrader**.
 {% endhint %}

 ![Activate Use RTrader option to avoid additonal fees for subscription to market data](../.gitbook/assets/rithmic-plugin.gif)